carlosoro/lepaya-fullstack-assignment/HOWTO.md

 - Node (This was build with version 21.1.0)

 ## Running the project
-- First we spin up the postgres docker service: `docker-compose up -d`
+- First we spin up the postgres docker service, in the project's root run: `docker-compose up -d`
-- Once the docker service is up, we run the project: `npm start`
+- Once the docker service is up, in the project root, run: `npm start`
 - After the command finish executing, the frontend will be available through url: `http://localhost:5173` and the backend api will be available through: `http://localhost:3000`

 ## Assumptions for assigment solution